luzyrawr/programming-fundamentals/Algoritmos y Estructura de Datos.md

 - Push - add item to the top
 - Pop - remove the top item
 - Peek - get the top item without removing

+Can be implemented with array or linked list.